BZoennchen/Pages/about.md

 >"a world open for play."  -- Robin Williams

-Teaching computer science should be an invitation to this playful world.
+Teaching it should be an invitation to this playful world.
 It should be a guide to self-discovery and individuation.
 It seems that we concluded that everyone should know how to code, at least a little bit.
 However, I firmly believe it can and must be more than useful!